runyanjake/whitney/README.md

 ##### Grafana

 Grafana instance for Whitney.
-Creates a Grafana instance along with the dependancies Prometheus and Node-Exporter.
+Creates a Grafana and Node-Exporter instance that interface with the Prometheus instance.
 Served at `www.grafana.whitney.rip`.

 ##### Minecraft

-Spigot Minecraft server.
-Served on `www.whitney.rip:25565`.
+Minecraft servers, dockerized.
+Emits metrics that are read by Prometheus, and shown in grafana.
+Responsible for spinning up the servers that run at `mc.whitney.rip` and `minecraft.whitney.rip`.

 ##### Node